luispedro/jug/docs/tutorial.rst

 Limitations
 -----------

 This is not an attempt to replace MPI in any way.
 For code that has more merge points, this won't do.
 It also won't do if the individual tasks are so small that the over-head of managing them swamps out the performance gains of parallelisation.
 In my code, most of the times, each task takes 20 seconds to a few minutes.
 Just enough to make the managing time irrelevant, but fast enough that the main job can be broken into thousands of tiny pieces.
+As a rule of thumb, tasks that last less than 5 seconds should probably be merged together.

 The system makes it too easy to save all intermediate results and run out of disk space.